ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

 The following query searches for companies within the boundaries of a **polygonal** region.

-* The polygon's coordinates must be provided in [counterclockwise](../../../indexes/querying/spatial#advanced-search) order.  // todo.. link..
+* The polygon's coordinates must be provided in counterclockwise order.
 * The first and last coordinates must mark the same location to form a closed region.
 * You can use [tools like this one](https://www.keene.edu/campus/maps/tool/) to draw a polygon on the world map and copy the coordinates to your query.

-{CODE-BLOCK: csharp}
+{CODE-BLOCK:csharp}
 from companies
 where
 spatial.within(